thzero/AltimeterArduinoEPS32TFT/README.md

   * Enable to build with dev utilities.
   * DEV_SIM
     * Enables the "lightweight" flight simulation capability for testing.

+## Upload Files

+* Shutdown the Serial Monitor if opened, otherwise the upload tool will fail.
+* Press [Ctrl] + [Shift] + [P] on Windows or [⌘] + [Shift] + [P] on Mac OSX to open the command palette.
+* Search for the 'Upload LittleFS to Pico/ESP8266/ESP32' command and click on it.
+  * After a few seconds, a "Completed upload." message should be shown which indicate that the files were successfully uploaded to the SPIFFS filesystem.

+### Errors

+If following error message “ERROR: No port specified, check IDE menus“ is shown...

+* Restart the Arduino IDE
+* Validate that the Tools->Port has been selected as the same one used to upload the Sketch with.
+* Retry the Upload tool

 ## Load